 Amanda C. Smith

 Amanda Smith joined the Hoard's Dairyman editorial staff as Associate Editor in June of 2011.
+Smith covers feeding, milk quality, youth activities and heads up the World Dairy Expo Supplement.

 Amanda graduated from Cornell University in Ithaca, N.Y. where she majored in Animal Science with a minor in Communications.
 She was a teaching assistant for the college's farm business management class.
 At Cornell, Smith served as secretary of the Sigma Alpha Sorority and CUDS, the Cornell Dairy Club.
 In addition, she was a CALS Ambassador (College of Agriculture and Life Sciences).
 Smith also wrote articles for the University on improved dairy farm practices based on Cornell research.